Bit-Flare/Worldforge/System Doc.md

 [Props originate in Return to the Stars by Festive Ninja](https://msabalau.itch.io/return-to-the-stars-rpg)

-## Magic System
+## Magic & Superpowers

-There are several pre-made options for including magic in a campaign:
+There are several pre-made options for including magic in a campaign where it’s appropriate.
+The systems vary in there degree of complexity and rigidity depending on the style of play.
+None of the systems are inherently mutually exclusive, and can be used with other magic systems, though they may require tweaking to be balanced against one and other.

+-Add in bit on superpowers (like venture city)

 #### None
 If magic doesn't fit a campaign, don't include it.